 195 grams of water at 96 degrees Celcius

 30 seconds bloom time

 2 minutes total brew time

 First off, thoroughly rinse the metal filter, mug and kettle before using it for the first time.
 I brought my a coffee scale to weigh both the coffee grounds and water.
 After adding 195 grams of water to the kettle and bringing it to a boil, prepare 13 grams of ground coffee.
-I used my Comandante grinder at 18 clicks as I always freshly grind my beans (and so should you!)
+I used my Comandante grinder at 18 clicks as I always freshly grind my beans with a manual coffee grinder.

 After placing the filter on top of the mug, fill it with ground coffee and add 45 grams of water for the bloom.
 After 30 seconds, slowly add 50 grams of water in a circular motion.
 Repeat twice more until all the water is used up.
 Enjoy all the flavours!

 Overall I was pleasantly surprised by the stunning and practical design of the Pakt Coffee Kit.
 Knowing that it gives access to great coffee wherever you are really puts a coffee lovers mind at ease.
 The pouring experience is smooth and once I found the ideal coffee to water ratio, the brew turned out absolutely fabulous.
 The main drawback for me is the weight.
 But having experimented with the brewer I enjoy it so much that from now on I will hold a special place in my luggage for it.
 If you are curious about this product you can find more information here.